ChidoEfobi/Azure-Threat-Detection-Lab/README.md

 ## Overview

-This project demonstrates a cloud **`threat detection engineering workflow`** using Microsoft Sentinel and Azure Log Analytics.
+This project demonstrates a **cloud threat detection engineering workflow** using Microsoft Sentinel and Azure Log Analytics.

-The goal of the lab was to simulate attacker behaviors on a Windows virtual machine and build detection queries capable of identifying suspicious activity.
+The objective of this project was to simulate attacker behaviors on a Windows virtual machine and develop detection logic capable of identifying malicious activity using **Kusto Query Language (KQL)**.

-Telemetry is collected using **Windows Security Events** and ingested into Azure through the **`Azure Monitor Agent (AMA)`**.
-The logs are analyzed using **Kusto Query Language (KQL)** to detect attacker techniques.

-The project demonstrates how detection engineers convert raw telemetry into actionable detections mapped to **MITRE ATT&CK techniques**.
+Telemetry is collected using **Windows Security Events** and forwarded to Azure via the **Azure Monitor Agent (AMA)**.
+The events are then analyzed within **Microsoft Sentinel** to build and validate threat detections mapped to **MITRE ATT&CK techniques**.

+This project demonstrates a typical **detection engineering lifecycle**:

+1. Simulate attacker behavior
+2. Collect security telemetry
+3. Develop detection logic
+4. Validate detection queries
+5. Convert detections into Sentinel analytics rules

 ---

 # Lab Architecture

+The lab environment consists of an Azure Windows virtual machine generating security telemetry that is collected and analyzed through Microsoft Sentinel.

+## Telemetry flow:

 Internet Traffic
 ↓
 Azure Windows Virtual Machine
 ↓
-Windows Security Events
+Windows Security Event Logs
 ↓
 Azure Monitor Agent (AMA)
 ↓